zevbo/VirtualRobotMania/manias/dodgeball-world/README.md

   degrees angles go from 0 to 360.
 With radians, they go from 0 to 2π.

+- `(robot-width)`, `(robot-length)` returns, in pixels, the width and length of your car respectively.
+Length refers to the longer side, and width the shorter.

 ## Advanced levels

 Are you a computer science god?
 Do you think you're too cool for